 - children and their families may need co-ordinated community services to meet their needs.

-PWSD provides options for educational programming for children between the ages of 2½ years old and younger than 6 years of age as of September 1.
+PWPSD provides options for educational programming for children between the ages of 2 years and 8 months old, and younger than 6 years of age, as of September 1.
 Alberta Education’s ECS policy states that

-children identified with disabilities/delays are eligible for up to three years of ECS programming
+children identified with a severe disability or severe language delay may be eligible for up to two years of pre-Kindergarten programming

 Kindergarten is a program that not only helps prepare children for entry into Grade 1, but also provides a foundation for later success.
 Kindergarten provides learning experiences that are developmentally appropriate to meet the diverse needs of children and promote a positive attitude toward lifelong learning.
 A child whose developmental needs have been met is more likely to grow into a self-reliant, responsible, caring and contributing member of society.